go-kratos/go-kratos.dev/src/content/docs/zh-cn/blades/tutorials/04-middleware.md

 agent := blades.NewAgent(
     "Example Agent",
     blades.WithModel(model),
-    blades.WithInstructions("You are a helpful assistant."),
+    blades.WithInstruction("You are a helpful assistant."),
     blades.WithMiddleware(Logging()), // Use the logging middleware
 )
 // Create a prompt